natuser/ctf-writeups/README.md

 # Ethical Hacker Write-Ups

 Welcome to my repository of ethical hacking write-ups!
 In this repository, you'll find detailed explanations of various ethical hacking challenges, vulnerabilities, and techniques that I've encountered during my learning journey.
-These write-ups for strenghening my problem-solving skills and highlight the steps I took to identify and exploit them.
+These write-ups for strenghten my problem-solving skills and highlight the steps I took to identify and exploit vulnerabilities in different applications.

 ## About Me

-I'm a beginner ethical hacker passionate about cybersecurity and learning how to hack digital systems and applications.
+I'm a novice ethical hacker passionate about cybersecurity and learning how to hack digital systems and web applications.
 Through these write-ups, I hope to share my experiences, insights, and the knowledge I've gained with the community.
 Feel free to explore the different challenges and solutions I've documented here.

 ## Write-Up Structure